Jaspersoft/js-visualize-components-samples/pages/input-controls/basic-usage.md

 @import "@jaspersoft/jv-ui-components/dist/jv-ui.css";
 ```

-* At the top of your main typescript or javascript file:
+* At the top of your main TypeScript or JavaScript file:
 ``` typescript
 import "@jaspersoft/jv-ui-components/dist/jv-ui.css";
 ```

 Additionally, you can add a configuration that enables you to use the default styles for the input controls components only.
-When you use this configuration, the other styles in your application will not be affected by the Visualize Components CSS.
+When you use this configuration, the other styles in your application will not be affected by the Jaspersoft Visualize Components CSS.

 To add this configuration, import the following file:
 ```typescript